-Like other successful men of letters in ancient times, Plutarch had an advantage of privilege, having been born into a prominent family and receiving the education available to the sons of the well-to-do.
+Like other successful men of letters in ancient times, Plutarch had the advantage of an education available to the sons of the well-to-do.
 He furthered his education by travels.
 He was amiable, highly social and benefited from good conversation.
 He has been described as practical, as having been a good son who became a good husband, father, and friend and with a taste for "the common life."

 Plutarch describes Alexander as having a violent temper and a rash and impulsive nature.
 This part of his personality he suggested gave him the same "weakness for alcohol" possessed by some of today's boys in college.
-Plutarch describes Alexander as having been infatuated by Roxanne when they first met, and he complimented Alexander for not himself on her.
+Plutarch describes Alexander as having been infatuated by Roxanne when they first met.

 Do not speak of your happiness to one less fortunate than yourself.

 Know how to listen, and you will profit even from those who talk badly.